rune1979/python_simple_password_manager/README.md

 This is basically all there is, in regards to user options.
 Your are welcome to change the script in anyway you like...
 ![Simple UI](python_password_manager.png)

-Just download "the py_pwm.py" file and execute it...
+Just download <b>"the py_pwm.py"</b> file and execute it...
 The first run creates the "my_manager.dat" file and encrypt it with your choosen password.